 Friends of the Earth recently studied how the Oakland, Calif., school district’s two-year commitment to reduce meat and dairy consumption in school lunch affected the environment.
 The group found that limiting meat, poultry and cheese over two years shrank the district’s carbon footprint by a whopping 14 percent and saved 42 million gallons of water, the amount required to fill 63 Olympic-sized swimming pools—significant for a rain-strapped state like California.
 “While our study focused on school food, it’s clear that meat and cheese reduction is a powerful climate-mitigation strategy for all restaurants and institutions that want to reduce their environmental impact,” says Hamerschlag.
 The study even calculated the carbon emissions for various school lunch meals served to children.
 For example, beef hot dogs had a carbon footprint seven times higher than a vegan recipe for tofu veggie stir-fry.

-Even if you aren’t willing to fully eliminate meat from your diet, swapping in plant-based meals or reduced-meat meals even a few days per week can make a measureable difference.
+Even if you aren’t willing to fully eliminate meat from your diet, swapping in plant-based meals or reduced-meat meals even a few days per week can make a measurable difference.